wduquette/joe/mdbook/README.md

 $
 ```

-The `build.sh` script combines the first two steps.
-See below for the third
+The `build.sh` script combines the three steps.
+See below for notes on
-step.
+building the Javadoc.

 ```shell
 $ ./build.sh